Economic Policy in the EU

 - Name(s) of instructor(s): dr. J. de Kort

 - Required preparation by students: Preparing the assignments that are indicated in the course syllabus.
 Each week, a few students will have to prepare a brief presentation on the material for that week

-- Written assignments (two) during the course (10%).
-The written assignments apply to both the final exam and the resit (for 10%) within the current academic year.
+- Written assignments and presentations during the course (15%).
+The written assignments apply to both the final exam and the resit (for 15%).

 In the seminars, students will actively engage in presenting their knowledge.
 They need to prepare the seminars through additional assignments, that will have to be presented orally and in writing. (through Blackboard).
 Deadlines are indicated in the Class Schedule.